-POLICY A

-All future development in Del Rio shall require underground utilities and facilities for community-wide secondary sewage treatment and water supply systems.
+POLICY A All future development in Del Rio shall require underground utilities and facilities for community-wide secondary sewage treatment and water supply systems.
 GOAL 6 Significant natural resources in the community shall be preserved.

-GOAL 7 The Del Rio Community shall not be allowed to become an example of inadequately planned leap-frog urban development on prime agricultural land which outpaces demand and overrides community sentiment.
+GOAL 7 The Del Rio community shall not be allowed to become an example of inadequately planned leap-frog urban development on prime agricultural land which outpaces demand and overrides community sentiment.
 III.
 LAND USE PLAN LAND USE - RESIDENTIAL Land use in Area I of the Del Rio Community Plan area includes residential units developed as both attached and detached family homes, agricultural use largely located in the southern portion of the Del Rio area, and open space and recreational use.
-As of June of 1992 there are only two substantially sized locations which are not already developed or approved for development in Area I. Area II, however, the southerly portion of Del Rio, presently remains in productive agricultural uses.
-STANDARDS FOR FUTURE RESIDENTIAL DEVELOPMENT The Del Rio Community Plan establishes the following standards for future residential development in Del Rio Area II: - All future residential developments within Area I and Area II of Del Rio shall be Planned Developments (PDs).
-Planned Developments in Area II shall be consistent with a Specific Plan for Area II which addresses the cumulative impacts of this additional development on the entire Del Rio area. - Planned developments adjacent to agricultural land shall be required to incorporate buffers, such as roads, green belts, or natural open spaces, between residential and ag use so as to minimize potential use incompatibilities. - Planned Developments shall incorporate minimum standards for set-backs and streetscapes approved by the Planning Commission following consultation with the Del Rio Property Owners Association. - Future Planned Developments within Del Rio shall not be gated for the purpose of restricting access to the public. - 5.
-Future Planned Developments within Del Rio shall dedicate in land or funding the equivalent of at least 15% of the project site to natural or landscaped open space with public access.
+As of June of 1992, there are only two substantially sized locations which are not already developed or approved for development in Area I. Area II, however, the southerly portion of Del Rio, presently remains in productive agricultural uses.
+STANDARDS FOR FUTURE RESIDENTIAL DEVELOPMENT The Del Rio Community Plan establishes the following standards for future residential development in Del Rio Area II: - 1.
+All future residential developments within Area I and Area II of Del Rio shall be Planned Developments (PDs).
+Planned Developments in Area II shall be consistent with a Specific Plan for Area II which addresses the cumulative impacts of this additional development on the entire Del Rio area. - 2.
+Planned developments adjacent to agricultural land shall be required to incorporate buffers, such as roads, green belts, or natural open spaces, between residential and aguse so as to minimize potential use incompatibilities. - 3.
+Planned Developments shall incorporate minimum standards for set-backs and streetscapes approved by the Planning Commission following consultation with the Del Rio Property Owners Association. - 4.
+Future Planned Developments within Del Rio shall not be gated for the purpose of restricting access to the public. - 5.
+Future Planned Developments within Del Rio shall dedicate, in land or funding, the equivalent of at least 15 percent of the project site to natural or landscaped open space with public access.
 This standard shall not restrict the developer from dedicating additional space for the exclusive use of property owners within the Planned Development.
 The Specific Plan shall address this issue in detail and include recommendations for implementation.
-RESIDENTIAL DENSITIES Residential densities for Del Rio shall be shown on the Del Rio Community Plan Map.
+RESIDENTIAL DENSITIES Residential densities for Del Rio shall be shown on the Del Rio Community Plan map.
 For Area I, the densities shown shall be used in conjunction with the Low Density Residential General Plan designation.
-For Area II, the densities shown shall serve as the basis for Specific Plan analysis including designing of water and sewage systems, roads, and other service needs.
+For Area II, the densities shown shall serve as the basis for Specific Plan analysis including designing of water and sewage systems, road, and other service needs.
 The documents shall also provide the baseline for CEQA analysis.
 The exact boundaries of these densities as they are eventually implemented shall be determined by the Specific Plan.
 TIMING OF RESIDENTIAL DEVELOPMENT Residential development in Del Rio has generally kept pace with demand, with residents of the community seemingly supportive of this approach.
-In order to ensure that residential development does not outstrip demand, that there is adequate time to assess the impact of each subsequent development on the environment, and that the utilities used in the area are effective; this Plan includes the following provisions: The Board of Supervisors will approve a proposed Planned Development in Area II of Del Rio only if the Planned Development conforms to the Specific Plan.
+In order to ensure that residential development does not outstrip demand, that there is adequate time to assess the impact of each subsequent development on the environment, and that the utilities used in the area are effective; this Plan includes the following provisions: The Board of Supervisors will approve the proposed Planned Development in Area II of Del Rio only if the Planned Development conforms to the Specific Plan.
 The Specific Plan shall include a phasing program to ensure that proper infrastructure and services are available, as well as to provide for a growth rate consistent with maintenance of the character of the Del Rio area.
-GOLF COURSE EXPANSION This plan anticipates that the Del Rio Golf Course expansion will take place at some time in the next few years, and in fact, this plan would allow the expansion to occur at any time, or not at all, at the discretion of the Del Rio Country Club and the County.
-Any such expansion into the easements held by the U.S. Army Corps of Engineers must be approved by that agency and other appropriate Federal agencies.
-However, the existence of the Del Rio Golf and Country Club in the area was and remains the major justification for the use of adjacent prime agricultural land in the area for residential development.
-Considering the current waiting list for membership in the club; unless the golf course is expanded and the membership enlarged, some of the justification for further residential development in the Del Rio area will be missing.
-The Specific Plan process EIR shall therefore, acknowledge and discuss the membership status of the Country Club as of the time the plan is actually prepared.
-AREA I Any Planned Development on the northwesterly portion shall incorporate further improvements to Carver Road, to the intersection of Carver Road and Ladd Road if indicated by the project EIR, and also to the intersection of St. John Road and Ladd Road.
-This Planned Development may also incorporate walking or biking trails, open to the public, adjacent to the areas designated in this Plan as Natural Open Space along the river if this is found to be environmentally acceptable, subject to the review and approval of appropriate Federal and State agencies.
-Any Planned Development on the easterly portion will incorporate further improvements to McHenry Avenue and of the intersection of St. John Road and Ladd Road.
-This Planned Development will also incorporate a walking or biking trail, open to the public, adjacent to the areas designated in this Plan as Natural Open Space along the river, again only if this is found to be environmentally acceptable by all appropriate agencies.
-AGRICULTURAL USE With the ultimate development of both Area I and Area II, agricultural uses within the area covered by the Community Plan will be eliminated.
-The Area II Specific Plan must address this conversion by phasing developments and requiring the location of development to be such that it avoids premature cessation of or impacts to remaining farmland.
-The goal is to keep farmland within Del Rio in production as long as possible, while at the same time allowing orderly growth consistent with the Community Plan and the Specific Plan.
-The continued agricultural use of land surrounding Del Rio will help to sustain the existing rural atmosphere of the area, promote ground water recharge and preserve this prime agricultural land for further generations.
-However, it will also result in unavoidable impacts related to the potential incompatible residential and other uses within the Community Plan area.
-In order to minimize these impacts as much as possible, the Specific Plan shall make provisions for buffers between new development and remaining agricultural areas, with the buffers being located within the boundaries of the development as opposed to being on the farmland.